rmkubik/rmk-gatsby/src/posts/drafts/eslint-internal-state.md

 ## A Tutorial to Get Started

-[This tutorial got me up to speed](https://blog.webiny.com/create-custom-eslint-rules-in-2-minutes-e3d41cb6a9a0) on publishing an internal ESLint Rule in a few minutes.
+If you're unfamiliar with writing ESLint rules, [this tutorial got me up to speed](https://blog.webiny.com/create-custom-eslint-rules-in-2-minutes-e3d41cb6a9a0) on publishing a very simple custom ESLint rule.
 The next two sections will review some of the content covered in that tutorial.
-However, this article will not cover the integrating of the rule into a project like the linked tutorial does.
+However, my article will not cover the integrating of the rule into a project like the linked tutorial does.
+After we review what an ESLint rule is, we'll look at implementing more a more complex one.

 ## Abstract Syntax Trees